Here’s a list of the most commonly asked questions that cross my path.

 Are you really into BDSM?

 Yes, I am.
 Which is why it irritates the crap out of me when people say, “Oh, NO ONE I know in BDSM does stuff like THAT,” because it’s not uncommon for me to take things from real life (fictionalized, of course) and work them into my books.
-I also help run a BDSM club, so… shrugs I write as authentically as I can when it comes to my contemporary BDSM (sci-fi and paranormal stuff is, of course, different).
-It also irritates me with people with zero real-life BDSM experience accuse my Doms of not being “domly” enough because they do real-life things like negotiate limits before a scene starts.
+I also volunteer to help run a BDSM club, so… shrugs I write as authentically as I can when it comes to my contemporary BDSM (sci-fi and paranormal stuff is, of course, different).
+It also irritates me with people with zero real-life BDSM experience accuse my Doms of not being “domly” enough because they do real-life things, like negotiate limits before a scene starts.
 That’s what real-life Doms DO, they are real people who treat their submissives/partners like REAL people.
-As a Dominant who is a switch and a collared slave to my Sir (with whom I switch) I intimately understand both sides of the “slash.”
+As a Dominant who is a switch, I intimately understand both sides of the “slash.”

 Please don’t base your knowledge or opinions of BDSM solely upon fiction you’ve read.
 Most BDSM fiction is written by vanilla writers who might never have set foot in a REAL BDSM club.